 A prepared solo; the solo may be original choreography or from standard repertory.
-It should demonstrate the dancer’s artistic qualities and flow of movement.
+It should demonstrate the dancer’s artistic qualities and flow of movement, and should be approximately two minutes in length.
 The solo may be ballet or modern.
 You may include a second solo in the other style if you wish.

 Please note, pointe work is NOT required as part of the video audition.
 However, women are welcome to do the technique and/or the performance section en pointe if they so choose.

 The dancer must be in a unitard or tights and tight fitting top or leotard that clearly enables the viewer to observe the dancer’s technique.
 No skirts, no loose fitting tee-shirts, no leg warmers, and no costumes.
 It is recommended that care be taken to wear colors that will stand out clearly from the background.

 Please carefully consider the space in which you are filming: What is in the background (furniture, people, pets, signs, etc.)?
 Does your clothing contrast with the background color so that you are clearly visible?
 Is there enough light?
 While we do not require professional video quality, it is to your benefit to create the best possible conditions for filming.
 Please review your pre-screening before submitting it to be sure that you can be clearly seen throughout the duration of the video.